-4. Analysis of Student Learning (PBA #1) (40 pts worth 25%)
+5. Analysis of Student Learning (PBA #2) (40 pts worth 25%)

-Using the skills you will develop in this course, you will analyze a set of student data.
-This data may relate to student readiness, interest, and learning profile.
-You will be expected to examine it to such a level that you are able to identify areas of strength and weakness for individual students while also identifying learning trends across the classroom.
-A detailed description and rubric for evaluation of this task are included at the end of this syllabus.
-You will then use your analysis to inform your planning in PBA #2 -specifically, how you use it to differentiate content, process, and product within your instruction.
+Using the skills you will develop in this course, you will collect and analyze student data.
+This data may relate to student readiness, interest, and learning profile (Learner Profiles Activity-20 points).
+You will then plan (a) lesson(s) based on your analysis.
+Your analysis will detail how this data was used to inform your planning-specifically, how you used it to differentiate content, process, and product within your instruction.